aswinayyolath/stretch-kafka-docs/docs/Deploying-Strimzi-in-Stretch-Mode.md

 !!! note

-    ✅ Optionally, we can set `STRIMZI_POD_SET_RECONCILIATION_ONLY` in the remote cluster operator deployment to true so that all the other controllers that handle other custom resources do not start.
+    ✅ Optionally, we can set `STRIMZI_POD_SET_RECONCILIATION_ONLY` to true in the remote cluster operator deployment.
+This ensures that only the `SPS` controller runs, preventing other controllers from starting and handling other custom resources.

 Logs reassuring that no other operators have started other than the SPS controller:
 ```bash